 From Medical to Consumer

-A consumer 'always-on' BCI in the 2030s is implausible without major advances in non-invasive recording fidelity.
+Non-invasive consumer devices (EEG headbands, fNIRS prototypes, optically pumped MEG, dry-electrode systems) will continue improving incrementally.
+A consumer 'always-on' high-bandwidth BCI in the 2030s is implausible without major advances in non-invasive recording fidelity that are not currently on the roadmap.

 Frequently asked